ethereum/ethereum-org-website/src/content/governance/index.md

 ### Working Groups {#working-groups}

-An initial EIP is unlikely to be implemented on the Ethereum Mainnet without edits or changes.
+The initial draft of an EIP is unlikely to be implemented on the Ethereum Mainnet without edits or changes.
 Generally, EIP Champions will work with a subset of Protocol Developers to specify, implement, test, iterate, and finalize their proposal.
 Historically, these working groups have required several months (and sometimes years!) of work.
 Similarly, EIP Champions for such changes should involve relevant Application/Tooling Developers early in their efforts to gather end-user feedback and mitigate any deployment risks.

 ### Community Consensus {#community-consensus}

+While some EIPs are straightforward technical improvements with minimal nuance, some are more complex and inherently tradeoffs which will affect different stakeholders in different ways.
+This means some EIPs end up being more contentious within the community than others.

 Unfortunately, there is no clear playbook on how to handle contentious proposals.
-Since they have no way to force people to adopt network upgrades, Protocol Developers will generally avoid including EIPs that are contentious amongst various stakeholder groups.
+Since they have no way to force people to adopt network upgrades, Protocol Developers will generally avoid including EIPs where the contentiousness outweighs the benefits to the broader community.

-As the champion of a contentious EIP, you should try and build consensus, address objections and document community support for your proposal.
-Given the size and diversity of the Ethereum community, there isn't a single metric (e.g. a coin vote) that can be used, and EIP Champions are expected to adapt to the circumstances of their proposal.
+As the champion of a contentious EIP, you should try and address objections to build consensus around your EIP.
+Given the size and diversity of the Ethereum community, there isn't a single metric (e.g. a coin vote) that can be used to gauge community consensus, and EIP Champions are expected to adapt to the circumstances of their proposal.
+This being said, EIP Champions are expected to solicit feedback from all relevant stakeholders.

-Beyond the security of the Ethereum network, significant weight is usually placed on what Application/Tooling Developers and Application Users value, given that their using and developing on Ethereum is what makes the ecosystem attractive for other stakeholders.
+Beyond the security of the Ethereum network, significant weight has historically been placed by Protocol Developers on what Application/Tooling Developers and Application Users value, given that their using and developing on Ethereum is what makes the ecosystem attractive for other stakeholders.
+Additionally, EIPs need to be implemented across all client implementations.
+Part of this process usually means convincing Protocol Developers that a particular change is valuable and showing how it helps end-users or solves a security issue can assist in that.

 <Divider />